huang06/submarine-tools/README.md

 # Apache Submarine Tools

-This repo contains some services in order to speed up developing and testing.
+This repo provides tools in order to speed up developing and testing.

 ## Starting services